RegularAlicorn/sysadmin-101/README.md

 # sysadmin-101

-Sysadmin 101 knowledge collection
+Sysadmin 101 knowledge collection, still lots and lots to write.

 ## Getting Started

 Read.
 Think.
 Learn.
 Repeat!

-### Structure
+## Structure

 Categories are sorted into directories, topics are split into file within a directory.

-## Running the tests

-Explain how to run the automated tests for this system

 ## Deployment